-The Narcotics Investigations Section includes the HIDTA Task Force, Tactical Drug Unit, Organized Crime/Vice Unit, Technical Services Unit and the Narcotics Unit.
+The Narcotics Investigations Section includes the HIDTA Task Force, Tactical Drug Unit, Organized Crime Unit, and the Narcotics Unit.

-The HIDTA (High Intensity Drug Traffic Area) Task Force is a federally funded grant consisting of the Polk County Sheriff’s Office, Lakeland Police Department, Haines City Police Department, Auburndale Police Department, Bartow Police Department, Winter Haven Police Department, Florida Department of Law Enforcement, and the Drug Enforcement Administration.
+The HIDTA (High Intensity Drug Traffic Area) Task Force is a federally funded grant consisting of the Polk County Sheriff’s Office, Haines City Police Department, Winter Haven Police Department, and Florida Department of Law Enforcement.
 Detectives from other agencies are sworn by the Sheriff to enforce the laws in the county as well as their own jurisdictions.
-The HIDTA grant was designed for the 1-4 corridor drug traffic area.
+The HIDTA grant was designed for the I-4 corridor drug traffic area.
 The corridor consists of every county connected to I-4.
 The grant allows monies for training, equipment, purchasing evidence, and payment of confidential informants.
 Click here for information on Methamphetamine.

 The Narcotics Unit detectives identify, investigate, and infiltrate street level to mid-level narcotics dealers and their organizations within Polk County.
 The narcotics detectives work closely with other units within the Bureau of Special Investigations as well as local, state, and federal authorities.